 - Prepare fellows to excel in academic over private spine careers

 The UC Davis Health Medical Center is located in the Sacramento Metropolitan area and has access to a population of patients from the Central Valley.
 UC Davis Health is the only level I trauma center in the Central Valley and as such manages many spinal fractures.
-In addition, each of our surgeons maintains a busy elective practice that focuses on cervical, degenerative and deformity in both adults and children.
+In addition, each of our surgeons maintains a busy elective practice that focuses on cervical, degenerative, and deformity in both adults and children.
 The spine service’s goal is to offer the fellows as much independence as possible with appropriate faculty backup.
-The fellows should learn decision making, operative techniques, and how to take care of unexpected complications.
+The fellows should learn decision-making, operative techniques, and how to take care of unexpected complications.

 The fellowship begins Aug.
 1 and ends Jul.
-31. Compensation for PGY6 is $89,112.03/year, with excellent benefits.
+31. Compensation for PGY6 is $93,567.63/year, with excellent benefits.
 Individuals interested in applying for the Spine fellowship should apply through the SF Match Program at www.sfmatch.org.

 For more information, contact Delia Luna at firstname.lastname@example.org.